 While scanning repositories for vulnerabilities, you may come across numerous hard-coded secrets that require efficient triaging.
 However, a vulnerability disclosure program (VDP) may not be the most effective tool in this scenario.

 VDPs can only recover a few leaks of secrets at a time and at a high cost.
 To remediate hard-coded secrets, you need a single platform that can quickly identify the issues and resolve them.
-Our audit can save you valuable time and money by providing you with a comprehensive report in just a few hours.

 We can automatically identify valid secrets and triage them accordingly, giving you the full picture in one go.